 EIBIR’s activities are financed by a number of sources, including Network and Industry Panel service package fees, support from the European Society of Radiology (ESR) and the shareholder organisations as well as EC funding for European research projects coordinated or supported by EIBIR and EIBIR project-related services provided to institutions against a fee.

 A detailed annual financial report is presented to and approved by the shareholder organisations at the annual General Meeting, usually held during the European Congress of Radiology in Vienna.

-At the EIBIR General Meeting held at ECR 2019, the financial report was approved;
+At the EIBIR General Meeting held online on March 13, 2020, the financial report was approved;

 Do you have a great idea for research and are you planning to apply for funding?

-We offer expert advice on proposal preparation and our scientific advisory board, with more than 35 scientists from all over Europe, can provide critical and highly valuable feedback on your research proposal.
+We offer expert advice on proposal preparation and our Scientific Advisory Board, with 38 scientists from all over Europe, can provide critical and highly valuable feedback on your research proposal.

-Our proposal preparation and project management team has experience and a proven track record in applying for EU funding and managing projects, starting with FP6 all the way to today’s highly competitive Horizon 2020 programme.
+Our proposal preparation and project management team have experience and a proven track record in applying for EU funding and managing projects, starting with FP6 all the way to the highly competitive Horizon 2020 programme.

 We are a non-profit organisation dedicated to helping scientists from all fields realise their research ideas while promoting the role of biomedical imaging research.
 You can benefit from our support services by subscribing to a service package and becoming part of the EIBIR Network at a competitive price.
 For proposal preparation support only, we offer alternative pricing options including a small success fee.

 Here’s how EIBIR can help:

 - Call-specific templates with detailed descriptions and input requirements